 Integration capabilities for modern tech stacks

-monday service integrates with widely used platforms such as Slack, Microsoft Teams, Salesforce, and GitHub.
-These connections allow service workflows to remain aligned with core business processes, improving visibility and coordination across teams.
+monday service integrates with tools such as Slack, Microsoft Teams, Salesforce, and GitHub, keeping service activity aligned with broader business operations.
+Shared context reduces manual handoffs and improves resolution speed across departments.

 Scalability for growing support teams